SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 ### 2. Use a scheduler like Buffer or Hootsuite.

-Chances are you don't have time for doing social media every day of the week, not to mention it can quickly become overwelming.
+Chances are you don't have time for doing social media every day of the week, not to mention it can quickly become overwhelming.

 I am personally a huge fan of [Buffer](https://www.google.com), I like the format, the organization system and how it lets me do what I want.
 You don’t necessarily need a social media manager like this, but I really believe it’s worth it.